 Crab (Cancer pagarus) is also assessed by Cefas in terms of a Western English Channel and a Celtic Sea stock management unit.
 Cefas notes that, "Stock boundaries for edible crab remain poorly understood and both sexes move quite widely at times; females in particular have been shown to travel large distances in relation to spawning activity."
 Based on the assessment units, however, collaboration between the relevant IFCAs to develop crab management appears sensible.
-The extent of the fishery and offshore fishing interests (vivier crabbers) suggests some discussion with French and Irish authorities would also be beneficial for Western Channel and Celtic Sea stocks respectively.
+The extent of the fishery and offshore fishing interests (vivier crabbers) suggests some discussion with

+French and Irish authorities would also be beneficial for Western channel and Celtic Sea stocks respectively.

-The Spider crab (Maia squinado) fishery (targeted by net and pot, along with bycatch in the tangle net fishery) is based on an annual migration from offshore into shallow sandy areas during April through to August, peaking in May & June (CSFC, 2007).
+The spider crab (Maia squinado) fishery (targeted by net and pot, along with bycatch in the tangle net fishery) is based on an annual migration from offshore into shallow sandy areas during April through to August, peaking in May & June (CSFC, 2007).
+The importance of this fishery to Cornwall IFCA suggests that management should be in collaboration with the CIFCA.